 You might also find this blog post on 10 Essential Questions To Ask Before Starting Your New Website Build.

 Need help writing the words for your website?
-Check out these copywriting courses for entrepreneurs.
+Check out these copywriting toolkit for entrepreneurs.

 * Links marked with an asterix are affiliate links.
 This means that if you buy something from their site, I may be paid a ‘thank you’ commission, at no extra cost to you.